 Growing garlic is a lot like growing tulips – you plant the cloves in fall, they slowly grow roots through winter, then explode with new growth in spring.
+This is how you grow garlic.

 All garlic needs is a sunny, well-drained site to grow, especially since it has few problems with pests and diseases.